jmagaram/rescript-seq/SEQ_RESEARCH.md

 Use cases for sorted sequences:

+- Chunk by key and then in each chunk, calculate minimum, length, or just an array of each.
+Could group by month, even/odd, status, etc.
 - Find sequences of increasing numbers
-- Group sales into weekday and weekend
-- Find distinct values (distinct adjacent does the job since it is all sorted)
+- Find distinct adjacent values

 Implementation ideas: